getreu/tp-note/doc/source/tp-note--manual.md

 revision:   "1.0"
 ---

 Winston kept his back turned to the telescreen.
 It was safer, though, as he well knew, even a back can be revealing.
 A kilometre away the Ministry of Truth, his place of work, towered vast and white above the grimy landscape...
 ```

-In this example we copied only text. *Tp-Note* suggest the first sentence as title.
+In this example we copied only text. *Tp-Note* suggests the first sentence as
+title.
 This can be changed before saving as illustrated above.
-Here we just save and observe the
+Here we just save
-file on the disk.
+and observe the file on the disk.

 ![The new note file on disk after closing the editor](images/workflow4-4.png){width="9cm"}